wyfii/csc299-project/README.md

 Nova Vault is a React web application that provides a user-friendly interface for creating and managing multisig wallets on the Solana blockchain.
 The application interacts directly with on-chain Solana programs to enable secure, collaborative wallet management.

+## 🎭 Demo Mode Available!

+Want to try Nova Vault without any setup?
+We've got you covered!

+**[Try the Demo →](./DEMO_README.md)** - No wallet, no crypto, no configuration needed!

+Perfect for:
+- 📽️ Presentations and demos
+- 🎓 Learning how multisigs work
+- 🎨 UI/UX exploration
+- 📱 Creating screenshots/videos

+Just run `npm run dev` and visit `/demo` - that's it!

 ## What is Nova Vault?

 Nova Vault is a decentralized application (dApp) built with React and Next.js that allows users to: